-Section 3: Payment on Termination
+Section 2: Payment on Termination

-In the event an employee's employment terminates either before he becomes entitled to a vacation with pay, or being entitled to it, before he takes it, he shall be paid on termination $4\frac{1}{2}$ %, $6\frac{1}{2}$ %, $8\frac{1}{2}$ %, $10\frac{1}{2}$ %, $12\frac{1}{2}$ % or $14\frac{1}{2}$ % (depending on whether he belongs in the category of employees described in (A) or (B), (C), (D), (E), (F) or (G) above respectively) of his wages earned during the period of employment ending with his termination in respect of which no vacation or vacation pay to which he remains entitled has been paid or taken.
+In the event an employee's employment terminates either before or after he becomes entitled to a vacation with pay, or being entitled to it, before he takes it, he shall be paid on termination 3%, 5%, 7%, 9%, 11% or 13% (depending on whether he belongs in the category of employees described in (A), (B), (C), (D), (E), (F) or (G) above respectively) of his wages earned during the period of employment ending with his termination in respect of which no vacation or vacation pay to which he remains entitled has been paid or taken

-Section 4: General Rules
+Section 3: General Rules

-- (a) The vacation period is May 1 to April 30. - (b) Vacations with pay provided in accordance with Section 1 above for employees in category (A) may not be counted when determining whether an employee has qualified for the vacations provided under Section 1 for employees in categories (C), (D), (E), (F) or (G). - (c) Except as provided in Section 4(d) below, vacations with pay are not cumulative and must be taken during the vacation period. - (d) A vacation with pay provided under Section 1 for employees in category (A) may be taken during the vacation period in which the entitlement thereto is established, or during the next following vacation period. - (e) No employee may continue to work and draw vacation pay in lieu of taking the vacation. - (f) The allocation of vacation times is to be decided by the Company.
-However, the Company will endeavour by discussion with the employees or the Union, to arrange vacations to suit the employee's wishes. - (g) Time lost as a result of an accident recognized as compensable by Workers' Compensation Board, suffered during the course of employment with the Company, shall be considered as time worked for the purpose of calculating vacation entitlement upon return to work.
+- (a) The vacation period is May 1 to April 30. - (b) Vacations with pay provided in accordance with Section 1 above for employees in category (A) may not be counted when determining whether an employee has qualified for the vacations provided under Section 1 for employees in categories (C), (D), (E), (F) or (G). - (c) Except as provided in Section 3(d) below, vacations with pay are not cumulative and must be taken during the vacation period. - (d) A vacation with pay provided under Section 1 for employees in category (A) may be taken during the vacation period in which the entitlement thereto is established, or during the next following vacation period. - (e) No employee may continue to work and draw vacation pay in lieu of taking the vacation. - (f) The allocation of vacation times is to be decided by the Company.
+However, the Company will endeavour by discussion with the employees or the Union, to arrange vacations to suit the employee's wishes. - (g) Time lost as a result of an accident recognized as compensable by Workers' Compensation Board, suffered during the course of employment with the Company, shall be considered as time worked for the purpose of calculating vacation entitlement upon return to work. - (h) Time not exceeding one year, lost as the result of a non-occupational accident, illness or approved maternity leave, shall be considered as time worked for the purpose of qualifying for vacation provided at the time of the accident or illness or commencement of maternity leave, the employee has been on the

-- (h) Time not exceeding one year, lost as the result of a nonoccupational accident, illness or approved maternity leave, shall be considered as time worked for the purpose of qualifying for vacation provided at the time of the accident or illness or commencement of maternity leave, the employee has been on the payroll for not less than one (1) year and returns to employment.
+- payroll for not less than one (1) year and returns to employment.
 It is understood that the employer may require that the employee provide a certificate from a qualified medical practitioner.
-Time exceeding one (1) year shall be recognized as uninterrupted service for the purpose of establishing vacation time off, upon return to work. - (i) Time lost as the result of layoff shall not be considered as time worked for the purpose of qualifying for a vacation. - (j) When operating conditions permit, the Company agrees in principle to granting two (2) days leave of absence to allow shift workers on a seven (7) day schedule a full seven (7) day tour off, for one (1) week's vacation - five (5) days with pay and two (2) without pay.

-Due to mill start-ups, training and various operating schedules and practices involved, details should be resolved at mill level.
+Time exceeding one (1) year shall be recognized as uninterrupted service for the purpose of establishing vacation time off, upon return to work. - (i) Time lost as the result of layoff shall not be considered as time worked for the purpose of qualifying for a vacation. - (j) When operating conditions permit, the Company agrees in principle to granting two (2) days leave of absence to allow shift workers on a seven (7) day schedule a full seven (7) day tour off, for one (1) week's vacation - five (5) days with pay and two (2) without pay. - Due to mill start-ups, training and various operating schedules and practices involved, details should be resolved at mill level. - (k) Employees who qualify for vacations in categories (C), (D, (E), (F) or (G) may elect to forfeit up to two (2) weeks' vacation time [subject to the Employment Standards minimum] and be paid the vacation pay that they would have received in lieu of those weeks.

-Section 5: Computation of Vacation Pay
+Section 4: Computation of Vacation Pay